-In America more and more people are seeing the Gospel message as negative.
-I’ve heard a thousands reasons why, but I think it comes down to how the Gospel is being portrayed.
+In America, more and more people are seeing the Gospel message as negative.
+I’ve heard a thousand reasons why, but I think it comes down to how the Gospel is being portrayed.
 It’s on us, it’s on the church.
+The good news of the gospel has been buried and it’s time we bring it back into focus.

-In fact he focused very little of his time on warning of eternal hell.
-Rather he focused on the literal hells that people were currently experiencing and living.
+In fact, he focused very little of his time on warning of eternal hell.
+(What Jesus Said About Hell) Rather he focused on the literal hells that people were currently experiencing and living.
 At the center of Jesus’ message was good news.

 If you are following Jesus you are carrying the best news possible.
 Your words AND actions should reflect that.
 The way you talk to people, about people, and treat people should show the Gospel.
 And what’s that message?
 That everyone is invited to the party.
 Even the people that we as a society say are out, Jesus says no, they are in.